Visitors

 Master of Architecture, University of Waterloo

-Victor Zagabe is a Canadian architectural designer, organizer, researcher, and educator interested in the collaborative and transdisciplinary processes required in order to enact design justice, the designer’s role in enabling cultural sovereignty, and the nuanced relationship between politics and the built environment.
+Victor Zagabe is a designer, organizer, researcher, and educator interested in the collaborative and transdisciplinary processes required in order to enact design justice, the designer’s role in enabling cultural sovereignty, and the nuanced relationship between politics and the built environment.

 Victor earned his Master of Architecture at the University of Waterloo, where he was honored with the Dr. Daleep Singh Memorial Prize for his research on architecture in Africa and served as chair for the school’s Racial Equity and Environmental Justice Standing Committee.
 He holds a Bachelor of Architectural Studies (Honors) from the University of Waterloo.